AustralianAntarcticDivision/ropenblog/antarctic.md

 ### Get involved

 Please get involved!
-Beyond the common rOpenSci channels ([Twitter feed](https://twitter.com/rOpenSci), [blog](https://ropensci.org/blog/), [discussion forum](https://discuss.ropensci.org/)):
+Beyond participating in the common rOpenSci channels ([Twitter feed](https://twitter.com/rOpenSci), [blog](https://ropensci.org/blog/), [discussion forum](https://discuss.ropensci.org/)):

 -   contribute an Antarctic R package, or improve the documentation or code of an existing one.
-See the draft [Antarctic R package list](https://github.com/SCAR/antarctic-r-packages) as a starting point,
+See the [task view](https://github.com/SCAR/antarctic-r-packages) as a starting point,

 -   contribute your Antarctic R knowledge, as a [code snippet](https://github.com/SCAR/rtools) or [tutorial](https://ropensci.org/tutorials/),